bar chart or graphs and their uses

 WEED AND THEIR BOTANICAL NAMES

-MULTIPLE BAR CHART AND USAGE
+MULTIPLE BAR CHARTS AND USAGE

 b.
 Multiple bar charts: The multiple chart is used when there are about three or more variables in a given data.
 It has multiple bars, each of which stands for a component variable.